 Most of us speak from the throat and this is what causes us to get hoarse when we talk too long.
 You can check out where you typically “place” your voice yourself by holding your hand over your throat while you are talking to see how much vibration is there.
 Now put your hand on your chest and do the same.
 Then place your hand on your cheek bone.
 Pay attention to where the sound resonates.

 A wonderful visualization technique to use to greatly improve your voice projection is to pretend you need to drive a nail into the back wall in the back of a room while speaking.

 The nail is across the room.
 Notice that your voice will become more focused and concentrated.

 The best part is that you can do this whether you are speaking softly or loud.

-As a matter of fact, you may notice that the louder you speak without the focus just becomes, well, louder but doesn’t go far in delivering your message.
+As a matter of fact, you may notice that the louder you speak without the focus is louder but doesn’t go far in delivering your message.

 As you master the breath support we discussed in Step 2, you will notice that you can change your body position and still maintain the breath support to create more projection.